Share your database for streamlined communication

 How can I make private my personal conversations with a shared contact?

-How do I set it so that none of my team members can export or delete any team contacts?
+How do I set it so that none of my team members can export, archive, or delete any team contacts?

 You can adjust these settings in Contactually's Settings under Team and Permissions.
 Team members will always retain ownership of their own contacts.
 See here for details.